 Once the therapist has answered the questions above, consider how they have described their approach and their personality.
 Does the therapist know what they are talking about?
 Does the therapist have genuine empathy for teens?
 Is he or she patient in answering questions?
 Do you feel comfortable around them?

 What is the most important factor when looking for a therapist?

 While experience and credentials are important factors to consider, the personality of a therapist and the therapeutic rapport that develops between the therapist and your teen is the most important factor.

 This relationship is often the most important factor as it determines whether or not the therapist will succeed in providing help to a troubled teen.
+They are already quite closed off at that age, so it would be important to find someone who can break that shell and help offer different Coping skills for teens with mental health issues.
 When looking for a therapist, choose one who will be able to bond with your teen.
 And remember to pay attention to your gut feeling when looking for a therapist.